Gus Fisher Gallery: Dreaming from afar

-Dreaming from afar brings together an intimate grouping of artists from Aotearoa and overseas.
+Dreaming from afar brings together three artists from Aotearoa and overseas whose distinctive approach to painting depicts places both visited and imagined.

-The exhibition includes a new suite of paintings by Mumbai-born artist brunelle dias made following her travels in Europe.
-Through a decentering of the figure, Dias renders observations of deceptively familiar scenes from elsewhere with those known to her to blur perceptions of origin and place.
+The exhibition includes a new suite of paintings by Mumbai-born artist brunelle dias primbs made following her travels in Europe.
+Through a decentering of the figure, dias primbs renders observations of deceptively familiar scenes from elsewhere with those known to her to blur perceptions of origin and place.

 Credits